 Electronics

-Therefore, electronics products such as computer laptops, televisions, remote controls and mobile phones fall under the scope of the REACH regulation.
+Therefore, electronic products fall under the scope of the REACH regulation.

 Examples